• Skip to primary navigation

 Measure out the amount needed for your waffle maker and pour this amount into the waffle maker.

-To keep waffles warm: If making several batches to be eaten right away place the waffles on a wire rack in the oven set at a low setting like 200° to keep warm until they are all ready.
-To keep them crispy do not stack the waffles.
+To keep the waffles warm, place them on a wire rack in the oven set at a low setting, around 200°, to keep them warm until they are ready.

 Waffles made gluten-free and dairy-free and covered with fruits.

-It’s best to cool waffles on a wire rack and not on a plate so the bottom doesn’t get soggy.
-After completely cooling layer waffles with parchment paper between each one and place in a freezer bag.
+To freeze: After completely cooling, layer the waffles with parchment paper between each one and place them in a freezer bag.
 Squeeze out as much air from the bags as possible before completely sealing.
 Waffles can be frozen for up to 3 months.

-To reheat: Depending on the thickness these can be heated in a toaster on low for a few settings to get them heated thoroughly without burning.
-Or reheat in a toaster oven, air fryer (this is how I reheat mine), or oven.
+To reheat: You can reheat directly from the freezer or place frozen waffles in the refrigerator overnight to thaw.
+Depending on the thickness, these can be heated in a toaster on low for a few settings to get them heated thoroughly without burning.
+You can also reheat them in an air fryer or oven.

 Print